 We’re all looking for a leader.
-Whether it’s the leader of a nation, a business or a leader/mentor in your community– we all want someone to look out for us, to point us in the right direction.
+Whether it’s the leader of a nation, a business or a leader/mentor in your community– we all want someone looking out for us, pointing us in the right direction.
 It’s how we’re wired.
 And the more out of control things feel, the more we long for a leader who promises hope and security.

 This is certainly prevalent in today’s political climate.
-Facing another presidential election, we’ve begun to link all our hopes to a particular candidate or political party.
-And so we argue, we debate, and we desperately cling to the belief that one person can fulfill all our expectations – that one person can be the leader we so desperately desire.
-The good news for us is this: there is a leader who can meet the longings of our heart.
+Facing another election cycle, we’ve begun to link all our hopes to particular candidates or a political party.
+And so we argue, we debate, and we desperately cling to the belief that one person or one party can fulfill all our expectations – that he or she can be the leader we so desperately desire.
+The good news for us is this: there IS a leader who can meet the longings of our heart.

-When Jesus came, He spoke about a new kingdom – a heavenly kingdom.
+Jesus often spoke about a new kingdom – a heavenly kingdom.
 Well, this wasn’t exactly what everyone expected.
-Jesus was supposed to be a king, to overthrow the oppressive rule of Rome and restore Israel to political greatness.
+Jesus was supposed to be a king who would overthrow the oppressive rule of Rome and restore Israel to political greatness.
 But, Jesus certainty didn’t look the part.
 He had no army, no palace – even the religious Jews called for His death.
 But Jesus didn’t come to meet all of their expectations.
 Jesus came to proclaim truth.

 What truth, exactly?
 Jesus came to set captives free, to seek and to save the lost and to offer His life as a ransom for many.
 Jesus came to go to the cross – the very cross that you and I deserve because of our faults and our sins.
 Jesus came to fight for us, to rescue us, and to give us hope and a future.